mikegagnon/lights-out/README.md

 - `.css` is a method on the object returned by `$("#" + lightId)`.
 It changes the CSS for the selected `<div>`

 See the [result](https://mikegagnon.github.io/lights-out/lecture05/example03.html).

+## Step.
+Just a dash more CSS

+On the web, it is conventional for the mouse pointer to turn into a "gloved hand" when the mouse is hovering over a clickable element.